csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 			* [[Vask]] I SO DO.
 Same scales / same brain.
 	* THE [[Amulet of the Planes]] FROM [[Victoria Several|Victoria]] is a plane shift amulet that's tied to [[The Shadowfell]]l!!
 We could TOTALLY go see mom!
 		* Ohhhhhhh cool!!!
 I miss mom!
+	* MANDATORY sibling night on the town tomorrow!!
+You gotta meet this weird little guy [[Eirian]]'s messing around with.
+He's working for Aunt [[Gemma]]!
 - [[Professor Leonard Klipitz]] -
 	- deal for large quantities of diamonds?
 		- Said yes as long as we have money